lucy-ly/learnGit/README.md

-A repo to learn Git
+A repo to learn about git.
+It's a practice onusing git and gitHub.